USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab01.md

 # Lab01 - Getting started with xv6

-## Deliverables due Mon Jan 30 in your Lab01 GitHub repo
+## Deliverables due Mon Jan 30 by 11:59pm in your Lab01 GitHub repo

 - A copy of xv6 with new user programs described below